ktindiana/operational-sep/README.md

     This program will calculate various useful pieces of operational information about SEP events from GOES-08, -10, -11, -12, -13, -14, -15
+    data, GOES-R (-16, -17, real time integral), SOHO/EPHIN Level 3, SOHO/EPHIN
-    data and the SEPEM (RSDv2 and RSDv3) dataset.
+    real time data from the REleASE website, and the SEPEM (RSDv2 and RSDv3) dataset.

     SEP event values are always calculated for threshold definitions: